 During the task creation you will be asked your currently logged in user’s password.
-Once you enter the password, a new task will be created for you.
-You can view the newly created task with the schtasks command.
+After you enter the password, a new task will be created for you.
+You can view the newly created task with the

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License